gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 **Adding a primary key**

 If you are adding/modifying primary key then index creation take a long time.
-You need to introduce an unqiue constraint concurrently `CREATE UNIQUE INDEX CONCURRENTLY` and then use the unique index as a primary key, which is a fast operation.
+You need to introduce a unique constraint concurrently `CREATE UNIQUE INDEX CONCURRENTLY` and then use the unique index as a primary key, which is a fast operation.

 ```sql
 --drop primary key for testing